eliotcowley/portfolio/Portfolio/wwwroot/blog-posts/en-US/how-to-learn-2200-kanji-and-not-want-to-die.md

 I see lots of claims online like “Learn Japanese in a year!” or even just a few months.
 Obviously it depends on your native language (it’s much easier to learn Japanese if your native tongue is Chinese), but at least coming from English, Japanese is often regarded as one of the most difficult languages to learn.

 [The Foreign Service Institute](https://effectivelanguagelearning.com/language-guide/language-difficulty/) says it takes about 2200 hours to learn Japanese for a native English speaker.
 If you study an hour a day, that’s about six years.
 Even that may be a little under, because the FSI says Japanese is harder to learn than the other languages in that 2200-hour category.
-Granted, I haven’t been extremely consistent with my studies – there are probably two years where I didn’t put much effort in – but I wouldn’t be surprised if it takes me a total of ten years to really become fluent, or at least pass JLPT N1 (the hardest level of the Japanese Language Proficiency Test).
+Granted, I haven’t been extremely consistent with my studies – there are probably two years where I didn’t put much effort in – but I wouldn’t be surprised if it takes me much longer to really become fluent, or at least pass JLPT N1 (the hardest level of the Japanese Language Proficiency Test).

 Part of the reason why it’s so difficult is the kanji, Chinese characters that were imported into Japanese and used for their writing system.
-The Japanese government has a list called the *Joyo* kanji, or “regular-use” kanji, which is comprised of 2136 characters.
+The Japanese government has a list called the *Joyo* kanji, or “regular-use” kanji, which is comprised of 2,136 characters.
 These are the kanji deemed to be necessary to read and write everyday Japanese (newspapers, magazines, fiction, etc.).

+## The Heisig method

 I bought James Heisig’s [*Remembering the Kanji*](https://en.wikipedia.org/wiki/Remembering_the_Kanji_and_Remembering_the_Hanzi) in February 2018, and finished it in December 2019.
 Based on what I had read, this seemed to be one of the best ways to truly learn the kanji.
 Up until then, I had only learned kanji here and there, out of context, in Japanese classes.
 We’d learn a set of kanji, take a quiz, and then move on, never to use those kanji again.
 I can confidently say I didn’t learn anything that way.